RomeshAbeyawardena/MMT-Shop/Readme.md

 and this needs to be configured correctly in order for the MMTShop Server infrastructure to work.

+As long as the connection string is valid and the schema and stored procedures are setup, the application should run without a hitch.

 Visit
 [Safe storage of app secrets in development in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) for more information.